jens-koster/the-free-data-stack/README.md

     Docker desktop on mac protects the host by only allowing mounting on a few default folders like /tmp and ~, so you need to add /opt/tfds to the list in Settings->Resources->File sharing.

+# plugin folder structure
+Plugins reside in a repo, which has a git url.
+Assumptions (to keep things simple):
+* all repos are cloned to the same root dir, they need not be alone in it, but all are in the same directory.
+* the git repo is cloned to a directory named as the repo, repo names are not required to be the same as the github repo names except for the core tfds repos.
+Allowing name clashes to be resolved in repos.yaml.
+* plugins are in directories directly under a repo dir, one plugin in each directory.
+There can be other folders in the repo. (but plugin names are unique under the repo name)
+* plugin directories are named after the plugin, plugin names are defined in config files.
+One config file per repo.
+* There's a plugins.yaml config file that define the plugins in the-free-data-stack.
+* *There's a repos.yaml defining the other plugin repos*
+* there's a docker-compose.yaml file in every plugin directory
+* there's a README.md in every plugin directory

+How to find the roots:
+*nyi: a ~/.tfds file is created poiting to a location for /opt/tfds and the full path to the folder with the repos.*
+Default tfds searches the current directory and upwards to find the parent of 'the-free-data-stack' dir for repo root.
+It assumes '/opt/tfds' for the root of the app files.

 # Networking

 All docker compose files use a common network named `tfds-network`.
 There's no "create if not exists" for networks in docker-compose so it needs to be created stand alone before firing up anything else.
 It is included in `setup.sh`